-The Service welcomes constructive comment from its clients.
-Recommendations from all levels of policing contribute to the process of designing and delivering the courses to meet the specific needs of the service and its community.
+The Service welcomes constructive comment from its community members towards the process of designing and delivering the courses to meet the specific needs of the service and its community.
 The training curriculum is designed to ensure a balanced mix of mandatory skills training, sensitivity to the University environment and practical field experience.
 This is accomplished through a combination of on-line and in-class lectures, seminars and participative, in-group discussions to approximate campus policing situations.